What is In-Mold Labeling?

 • Process automation

-• Global production scaling
+• Scalable global production

 From concept development to full-scale manufacturing, this collaborative approach ensures consistent quality, reduced risk, and faster time to market.

-What products use IML?
+Which products use IML?

 IML is widely used for: